pdmurty/fullstack-hy2020.github.io/src/content/3/en/part3c.md

   next(error)
 }

-// this has to be the last loaded middleware. app.use(errorHandler)
+// this has to be the last loaded middleware.
+It has to be placed after all the route calls. app.use(errorHandler)
 ```